Jamie Eason: Personal life

-Eason says she is Christian.
 She was diagnosed with breast cancer at 22 years old, and at the age of 28, an injury revealed she has Spina Bifida Occulta, a minor form of the disease.
-She says her two main pursuits in life are her family and Jesus Christ.
-Eason met Michael Middleton in church, and after a year of dating, he proposed to her on Christmas Eve through a song he wrote for her.
 She married Michael Middleton, a fellow workout enthusiast and Worship Leader in their church, on July 18, 2012.
-Eason gave birth to a son, August in 2013.
-She gave birth to her second son, Beau at 40 years old in 2016.
+Eason had a son, August in 2013.
+She had a second son, Beau at 40 years old in 2016.